Skip to Main Content

 Larisa Callaway-Cole

-Dr. Callaway-Cole is involved in the OER Working Group and is continuing to learn the ropes of OER as an OpenOKState Fellow.
+While at OSU, Dr. Callaway-Cole was involved in the OER Working Group and collaborated with others to learn the ropes of OER as an OpenOKState Fellow.
 Larisa has contributed to the development of a zero-cost degree program at another institution.
-She continues to develop zero-cost materials in her courses at OSU and focuses on pedagogical tools to support student engagement and decolonizing practices in the curation of course materials.
+She continues to develop zero-cost materials in her courses at and focuses on pedagogical tools to support student engagement and decolonizing practices in the curation of course materials.

 Sarah Foss